Funchal: History

 The settlement of Funchal began between 1420 and 1425.
 The island was divided into two captaincies.
 The zones that would become the urbanized core of Funchal were founded by João Gonçalves Zarco who settled there with members of his family.
 Owing to its geographic location, the site became an important maritime port and its productive soils attracted new settlers.
 Its coastal position, the most productive on the island, quickly permitted Funchal to develop an urban core and surpass the populations of other settlements.

 In the early 15th century, Álvaro Fernandes became the commander of Funchal.

 As part of its administrative role, the settlement received its primary lighthouse between 1452 and 1454, when it was elevated to the status of vila and municipal seat.
 Funchal became an important transfer point for European commercial interests.
-Many of merchant families established commercial interests on the island, including: João d'Esmenaut from the Picardy region, the Lomelino from Genoa, the Mondragão from Biscay, the Acciauoli from Florence, the Bettencourts from France, the Lemilhana Berenguer from Valencia and many others.
+Many of merchant families established commercial interests on the island, including: João d'Esmenaut from the Picardy region, the Doria, Cattaneo, Usodimare, Lomelino, di Negro and Spinola, from Genoa, the Mondragão from Biscay, the Acciauoli from Florence, the Bettencourts from France, the Lemilhana Berenguer from Valencia and many others.

 During the second half of the 15th century, the sugar industry expanded significantly along the southern coast, from Machico until Fajã da Ovelha, making Funchal the most important industrial centre of the industry.
 By the end of the century, fronting the Order of Christ, D. Manuel, Duke of Beja, expanded the support of the local community; he ordered the construction of the administrative Paços do Concelho and the Paços dos Tabeliães (completed in 1491), raised the construction of a church (began in 1493 and later raised to cathedral in 1514), and finally the construction of a hospital and customs-house in the village.
 In 1508, it was elevated to the status of city by King Manuel I of Portugal, and in 1514 (on completion of the Sé Cathedral) the bishopric was headquartered in Funchal.